Siasconset Golf Club: History

-Tourism was responsible for the creation of the island's golf courses as Nantucket catered more to this industry at the end of the 19th century.
+Tourism was responsible for the creation of the island's golf courses as Nantucket catered more to this sport at the end of the 19th century.
 In 1894, John Grout leased property near Siasconset from owner Levi Starbuck Coffin to develop this course on the land which was the old Bloomingdale Farm.
 The current course's clubhouse is the old farmhouse.
 This course was designed by John Grout and Alex Findlay.

 In 1917, Mike Brady set the United States record for scoring two holes in one in an 18-hole match which was a record held until 1949.

-This course thrived until 1922 which was when the Sankaty Head Golf Club was established and became their competition.
-After this many golfers started playing at Sankaty Head Golf Club instead.
+This course thrived until 1922 which was when the Sankaty Head Golf Club was established and became its competition.
+After this, many golfers started playing at Sankaty Head Golf Club instead.
 Due to this competition, this course was abandoned by the Coffin family for many years until.
 In 1930, Henry Coffin Jr., at age 16, took over running it.
 The course had numerous changes over its history.
 The original square greens were changed to the well-known round greens.
 Even the amount of holes changed from 9-holes to 18-holes and then back to 9-holes before World War II.
 Henry Coffin Jr. was the golf superintendent of this course until he died in June 1994.

 In 1994, after Henry Coffin Jr.'s death, Robert Coffin became the course's new superintendent.
 Robert Coffin was already working with his father on the course before his death.
 The then Coffin estate, comprising 460 acres, was passed down to his four children: Robert ("Skinner"), Henry ("Hank") III, Stephanie, and Mitchell Coffin.

 In 1995, the four children were forced to sell off 250 acres to pay inheritance taxes to keep the golf course property.
 The Nantucket Golf Club, Inc. purchased the 250 acres for $8.25 million and, in 1998, their new 18-hole private course opened.
 The land they purchased included the second and third holes of the original Siaconset Golf Course, so these holes needed to be redesigned.
 Now the second hole is a 480-yard stretch with a dog-leg right hook and the third hole is a par 3 tight 217 yard stretch with a sloping fairway.